-Access to Runway 1-19 from the west side of the Airport is from Taxiways A, B, W, and X. Taxiways A and B traverse Runway 1-19 and Runway 14-32.
+Access to Runway 1-19 from the west side of the Airport is from Taxiways A, B, W, and U.

+Taxiways A and B traverse Runway 1-19 and Runway 14-32.
 The western sections of Taxiway A and B were sealed and recoated in early 2006.
-Taxiways A, B, and X mainly serve Experimental Aircraft Association (EAA) operations on the Airport's west side.
-Taxiway W, located on the west side of the Airport, is currently used by the Sonoma County Sheriff's Department for vehicle training activities and occasionally, for auto club rallys.
-Because of the non-aeronautical use of Taxiway W, this master plan proposes development of an inboard parallel taxiway to connect Taxiways B and D. This new proposed taxiway is tentatively designated Taxiway "V".
-With the development of the proposed new Taxiway V, it is also proposed to realign Taxiway D where it connects to Runway 1 (see inset opposite).
+Taxiways A, B, and U mainly serve Experimental Aircraft Association (EAA) operations on the Airport's west side.
+Taxiway W, located on the west side of the Airport, is currently used by the Sonoma County Sheriff's Department for vehicle training activities and occasionally, for auto club rallies.
+Because of the non-aeronautical use of Taxiway W, this Master Plan proposes development of an inboard parallel taxiway to connect Taxiways B and D. This new proposed taxiway is tentatively Taxiway "V". designated With the development of the proposed new Taxiway V, it is also proposed to realign Taxiway D where it connects to Runway 1 (see inset opposite).
+Between the runways Taxiway B will be widened to 50 feet to accommodate use by larger aircraft during construction of the extensions of the two runways.
+Widening Taxiway B will also enable Runway 1-19 to continue to be readily used by larger aircraft whenever the Runway 14-32 is temporarily closed in the future.

-On the southern boundary of the Airport, Taxiway D supports Apron F. Taxiway D crosses Runway 1 and Runway 32, providing aircraft access to the west and east sides of the Airport.
+On the southern boundary of the Airport, Taxiway D supports Apron F. Taxiway D connects to Runway 1 and Runway 32, providing aircraft access to the west and east sides of the Airport.